simgrid/simgrid/docs/source/Models.rst

 The TCP models
 **************

-SimGrid provides several network performance models that compute the time taken by each communication in isolation.
-**CM02** is the simplest one.
-It captures TCP windowing effects, but does not introduce any correction factors.
-This model should be used if you prefer human-understandable results over realistic ones. **LV08** (the default model) uses constant factors that are intended to capture common effects such as slow-start, the fact that TCP headers reduce the *effective* bandwidth, or TCP's ACK messages. **SMPI** uses more advanced factors that also capture the MPI-specific effects such as the switch between the eager vs. rendez-vous communication modes.
+SimGrid provides several network performance models that compute the time taken by each communication in isolation. **raw** is the simplest one.
+It does not capture any fancy effect, and uses overly simplified equations.
+It is mostly useful when you want to model non-TCP communications such as an intra-node PCI communication bus. **CM02** is the simplest model capturing some TCP-specific effects, such as windowing effects, but does not introduce any correction factors.
+This model should be used if you prefer human-understandable TCP predictions over realistic ones. **LV08** (the default model) uses constant factors that are intended to capture common effects such as slow-start, the fact that TCP headers reduce the *effective* bandwidth, or TCP's ACK messages. **SMPI** uses more advanced factors that also capture the MPI-specific effects such as the switch between the eager vs. rendez-vous communication modes.
 You can :ref:`choose the model <options_model_select>` on via command-line arguments, and each model can be :ref:`further configured <options_model>`.

 The LMM solver is then used as described above to compute the effect of contention on the communication time when using TCP.
 For the sake of realism, the sharing on saturated links is not necessarily a fair sharing